Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your doctor may suggest some simple methods to help you get pregnant.
-Most focus on predicting ovulation—the time when sex has the best chance of success.
+Most focus on predicting ovulation.
+This is the time when sex has the best chance of success.
 Your doctor may also advise working on other factors that can affect fertility.

 Conception is only possible when a woman is ovulating.
 One signal of ovulation is a surge in the hormone LH.
 Other signals include changes in body temperature and changes in cervical mucus.

 One of the best signals of ovulation is a sudden increase in the hormone LH.
-A simple urine test called an ovulation predictor kit (available at most drugstores) can help pinpoint this surge.
+A simple urine test called an ovulation predictor kit is available at most drugstores.
+It can help pinpoint this surge.
 Have sex the day you notice the surge.
 Keep having sex daily over the next 3 days, or as often as your doctor suggests.

 Shortly before ovulation a woman’s cervical mucus gets clear and stretchy.
 The mucus also increases in quantity.
 This makes it easier for sperm to travel through the cervix.
 Not all women notice these changes.
 But if you do, begin having sex daily until the mucus thickens again.